Destructor-Ben/BetterNZ/workshop_description.md

 [h2]Unite Polynesia Section of Focus Tree[/h2]
 The Unite Polynesia decisions have been moved into focuses and expanded upon.

+Furthermore, 3 states are cored when Polynesia is united but used to be unable to be demanded (Taiwan, Pitcairn Island, and Easter Island).
+This has been changed.
+Islands can also be demanded after Polynesia is formed.
+The cores on Polynesia are also obtained when the Demand Pacific Islands focus is completed instead of when Polynesia is united.

 [img]https://raw.githubusercontent.com/Destructor-Ben/BetterNZ/release/workshop_polynesia_focuses.png[/img]

 [h2]Focus Tree Tweaks[/h2]